This Movie Proves Women Don't Have To Be Likable To Be Interesting

 Advertisement

-If Obvious Child was the inception of that dream, Landline, which has no UK release date just yet, is the full-on REM state (and despite this sleep metaphor, is immensely entertaining).
+If Obvious Child was the inception of that dream, Landline, which premieres in theaters July 21, is the full-on REM state (and despite this sleep metaphor, is immensely entertaining).
 The film is a touching and honest comedy about the coming together of a family after two sisters — 17-year-old Ali (Abby Quinn) and Dana (Jenny Slate), who's in her mid-twenties — find out their father (John Turturro) has been cheating on their mother (Edie Falco) for years.
 And guess what?
 He's not the only cheater in the family.

 If that plot doesn't sound funny to you, then you don't know Robespierre.
-The director excels at finding the comedy in tragedy, while emphasising female stories that are often left untold.
+The director excels at finding the comedy in tragedy, while emphasizing female stories that are often left untold.

 On the eve of Landline's release, we caught up with the director to ask what makes Jenny Slate her muse, unlikeable female characters, and her advice for aspiring filmmakers.